How Will Debt Settlement Affect My Credit Score?

 How Will Debt Settlement Affect Your Credit?

-Because you aren’t paying your full balance as agreed, debt settlement will have a negative impact to your credit score.
-Your credit is based on several different factors, so the exact impct on your credit can vary depending on the other information on your credit report.
-However, we do know that debt settlement can have a significant impact on your credit score.
+Because you aren’t paying your full balance as agreed, debt settlement will have a negative impact on your credit score.
+Your credit is based on several different factors, so the exact impact on your credit can vary depending on the other information on your credit report.
+However, it's safe to say that debt settlement can have a significant impact on your credit score.

 What FICO Says About Debt Settlement and Your Credit Score

-Credit scoring companies don't give us a lot of specific details about how credit scores are calculated or how much specific activities affect a person's credit score.
-Here's what we do know.
-In 2009, FICO released FICO score loss information based on two hypothetical consumers with different credit scores.
+Credit scoring companies don't provide the exact details of how a score is calculated, and it can vary depending on the metrics used in the calculation.
+However, FICO released FICO score loss information based on two hypothetical consumers with different credit scores.
 In one scenario, a person with 680 credit score (who already had one late payment on the credit card) would lose between 45 and 65 points after debt settlement for one credit card, while a person with a 780 credit score (with no other late payments) would lose between 140 and 160 points.

 Your credit score might experience a similar drop if you have a credit profile similar to these scenarios and you’re settling only one debt.
-Your credit score could fall lower if you settle on multiple accounts.
+Your credit score could fall even further if you settle on multiple accounts.

 You can better predict the impact of a late payment on your credit score using the FICO Score Simulator, available when you purchase the FICO Score Watch from myFICO.com.